-If you apply Citurs Oil topically on your body, cover that area before going out in the sun.
+If you apply Citrus Oil topically on your body, cover that area before going out in the sun.
 A chemical reaction with the sun combined with Lemon Oil can cause a rash.
-One study in particular says that inhaling Lemon Oil maintains elevated norepinephrine levels after inhalation.
+One study, in particular, says that inhaling Lemon Oil maintains elevated norepinephrine levels after inhalation.
 As well, Lemon Oil (along with Grapefruit Oil) contains limonene, which helps in dissolving body fats.
 It helps reduce your appetite and consequently suppresses weight gain.
 You can also put 7 drops of Lemon Oil and 7 drops of Grapefruit Oil in a quarter cup of carrier oil to use as a massage on your body.

 Lemon Oil can also be taken internally.
-Instead of adding lemon juice in your water, add Lemon Oil it won’t affect the enamel in your teeth.
+Instead of adding lemon juice to your water, add Lemon Oil it won’t affect the enamel in your teeth.
 You can also use it as a supplement in your diet because lemon is alkaline and can help alkalize your body.

 4.)
 Frankincense Oil

 comes from the Boswellia tree.
-The word “Frankincense” is an old French word which means “quality incense”.
+The word “Frankincense” is an old French word that means “quality incense”.
 Frankincense is well known for being one of the gifts that were brought to baby Jesus.
 It is also very much a grounding oil.
 If you suffer from trauma or shock, you can take a drop of Frankincense internally.